mccanne/zq/docs/language/README.md

   => op1 | op2 | ... ;
 ) | merge ts | ...
 ```
-Or multiple pools can be accessed and, for example, joined...
+Or multiple pools can be accessed and, for example, joined:
 ```
 from (
   PoolOne => op1 | op2 | ... ;